Perth, Tasmania: Baptist church

 The Perth Baptist church, opened in 1862, is notable, due to its history, size and architecture.

 Gibbet Hill

 In 1837, five years after the practice ceased in England, the body of John McKay was gibbetted near the spot where he murdered Joseph Wilson near Perth.
 There was great outcry, but the body was not removed until an acquaintance of Wilson passed the spot and, horrified by the spectacle of McKay's rotting corpse, pleaded with the authorities to remove it.

 The location is still marked by a sign reading, "Gibbet Hill" on the right when heading to Launceston.

 This was the last case of gibbeting in a British colony.

+Demographics

+The population of Perth was 2,965 in the 2016 Census.
+It had grown to 3,233 people in the 2021 Census.